-An ex NSW policeman who gave up the force when his request for going unarmed was denied and moved south to Melbourne where the police were unarmed.
+An ex NSW policeman, who gave up the force, when his request for going unarmed was denied.
+He moved south to Melbourne, where the police were unarmed; and got himself a job with the Hartford after failing to get into the Victorian police force.

 Stan was two or three years older than I, and we were pretty good chums at the time.